Trahloc/foundryvtt-dice-so-nice/README.md

 Every suggestions/feedback are appreciated, if so, please contact (Simone#6710) or JDW (JDW#6422) on discord

-To report a bug, please open a new issue [in our tracker](https://gitlab.com/riccisi/foundryvtt-dice-so-nice/-/issues)
+To report a bug, please open a new issue [in our tracker](https://gitlab.com/riccisi/foundryvtt-dice-so-nice/-/issues) or use the [Bug Reporter module](https://www.foundryvtt-hub.com/package/bug-reporter/)

 # License